Preprints at CIHR

 For the majority of authors, preprints offer a way of sharing their work with the public that functions in tandem with journal submissions.
 As manuscripts submitted to journals are refined through incorporation of feedback from peer review committees, authors are encouraged to reflect those updates and improvements in their respective preprints.

 While publication in scientific journals continues to be the primary means of sharing ideas, observations and discoveries, the upload of content to preprint servers does not, of necessity, require simultaneous submission to journals.
 Preprints offer several areas of opportunity for researchers who wish to distribute work that is not typically published in most journals.
-For example, preprints serve as an important mechanism for the distribution of negative research results, confirmatory results, reproducibility attempts, and numerous other types of scientific activities.
+For example, preprints serve as an important mechanism for the distribution of negative research results, confirmatory results and reproducibility attempts.

 What are some of the challenges and risk associated with preprints?